yishn/sinho/web/docs/components/events.md

 By default a `CustomEvent` will be created for dispatch.
 You can also specify a different event constructor, either your own or another native event constructor.
-Shingō expects the first constructor argument to be the event name and the second argument to be the event details that is passed to the event
+Sinho expects the first constructor argument to be the event name and the second argument to be the event details that is passed to the event
 emitter: